keyurgit45/Autozoom/README.md

 ### Acknowledgments

-I would like to express my gratitude to the following individuals and communities for their contributions to this project:
+I want to express my gratitude to the following individuals and communities for their contributions to this project:

 - **Ultralytics YOLO v8 Model Developers:** For providing the powerful YOLO v8 model that forms the core of our object detection capabilities.